-The historic injustice of government’s failure to recognize and respect the human, civil, and political rights of Indigenous Peoples, local communities, and Afro-descendants has long undermined the culture, survival, development, and dignity of not only those communities, but also their countries and the world.
-This abuse led to widespread environmental degradation and violent conflict between communities and the external actors threatening their lands and livelihoods.
-Despite the depth of suffering and harm, these issues were long ignored by the international development community, deemed too political for their intervention.
-Though local resistance was widespread and Indigenous and community organizations have grown in strength and political power, until the 1990s there were only a few, small, international organizations who were actively engaged in supporting these local organizations and their agendas.
-Some actors in the international development community were aware that the lack of respect for these people and their customary land rights were major drivers of deforestation, rural poverty, failed conservation, and conflict, but were skeptical of the possibility of international organizations intervening in a manner that would help position local actors to right the injustices and achieve major, transformational changes in laws and policy at the national level.
+The historic failure of governments to recognize and respect the human, civil, and political rights of Indigenous Peoples, Afro-descendant Peoples, and local communities has long undermined these communities’ culture, survival, development, and dignity.
+This abuse has also led to widespread environmental degradation and violent conflict between communities and external actors threatening their lands and livelihoods.
+Despite the depth of suffering, these issues were long ignored by the global development community, deemed too political for intervention.
+Until the 1990s, there were only a few small, international organizations actively engaged in supporting these local organizations and their agendas.
+While some actors in the international development community were aware that the lack of respect for local peoples and their customary land rights were major drivers of deforestation, rural poverty, and conflict, they were skeptical of intervening in a manner that would help local actors right these injustices and achieve major changes in laws and policy at the national level.

-The Rights and Resources Initiative (RRI) was established in 2005 to build on these gains and catalyze greater strategic coordination between organizations to support the recognition of the forest land rights of local communities, Indigenous Peoples, and Afro-descendants; address historical injustices; and help transform rural areas across the world.
-The Rights and Resources Group (RRG) was established to coordinate the coalition.
+The Rights and Resources Initiative (RRI) was established in 2005 to build on these gains, and to catalyze greater strategic coordination between organizations to support the recognition of the forest land rights of local communities, Indigenous Peoples, and Afro-descendant Peoples.
+It was created to address historical injustices and help transform rural areas across the world.
+The Rights and Resources Group (RRG) was established as the coalition’s coordinating mechanism.

-It was created by the leaders of Forest Trends, the Center for International Forestry Research (CIFOR), the World Conservation Union (IUCN), the Regional Community Forestry Training Center for Asia and the Pacific (RECOFTC) -The Center for People and Forests, ACICAFOC (Central American Indigenous and Peasant Coordinating Association for Community Agroforestry), and the Foundation for People and Community Development (FPCD).
+RRI was created by the leaders of Forest Trends, the Center for International Forestry Research (CIFOR), the World Conservation Union (IUCN), the Regional Community Forestry Training Center for Asia and the Pacific (RECOFTC) -The Center for People and Forests, ACICAFOC (Central American Indigenous and Peasant Coordinating Association for Community Agroforestry), and the Foundation for People and Community Development (FPCD).
 These leaders developed the original set of rules and governance structure of RRI.
-Over the years, the coalition membership and its structure has fluctuated in response to interest and opportunities.
-Read more about RRI’s current Coalition here, and read RRI’s latest Memorandum of Understanding here.
+Over the years, the coalition membership and its structure has evolved in response to interest and opportunities.
+Read about our current coalition here, and read RRI’s latest Memorandum of Understanding here.